Kebon Sirih (Transjakarta): Building and layout

-It is important to note that the two temporary buildings of Kebon Sirih station currently in use are not connected, and with separate paid areas.
+The two temporary buildings of Kebon Sirih station currently in use are not connected, and with separate paid areas.
 Passengers are not allowed to change directions or making a transfer to the opposite direction without exiting paid area and paying again.

 The two temporary buildings began to operate by December 2020.
 The west building for northbound buses is adjacent to the Bank Indonesia headquarters, while the east building for southbound buses was located in front of Thamrin 10.
 On September 22, 2024, the east building was moved to the front of Permata Bank, due to the MRT construction site relocation.
 The new structure only consisted of a container box with only two gates.

 On January 18, 2025, the container box was removed and replaced again with a new structure resembling the original temporary structure built upon closure, with three gates.
 As the road is now far from the sidewalk where the station is located, each of the gate has a long linkway to bridge the gap between the bus and the main station building.

 Below is the layout of the Kebon Sirih station platform based on the routes served, last updated on January 18, 2025: